-Grades that, for whatever reason, are processed in SIS after the reference date of the application deadline, are not included into the GPA calculation.
+Grades that, for whatever reason, are processed in SIS on or after the reference date of the application deadline, are not included into the GPA calculation.

 Please contact your Faculty International Office to discuss this matter.

 We offer two information cycles, depending on the application procedure and deadline of your host university you will be assigned to ‘information cycle 1’ (starting 1 February) or ‘information cycle 2’ (starting 1 July).
 This date we will start with the information cycle to help you prepare your application for the host university.
 Until then you do not need to take any action.

 On the date of the start of your ‘information cycle’ you will also be added to a group on Canvas that provides all the information needed to prepare you step-by-step for your exchange.

 In case you are rejected in the first application round, you are still eligible to apply for this programme again during the second or third round, if there are still spots available.
 In case you are rejected, you can attend the Feedback meeting.
 The feedback meeting will be announced on both the Dutch and English website.

 No, there is no waiting list.
-If you did not get selected in the first application round you can apply again during the second application round.
+If you did not get selected in the current application round you can apply again during the next application round.